-The investigation and adjudication of complaints under this policy will be prompt, fair and conducted by qualified persons who receive appropriate annual training on the issues and the subject matters encompassed by this policy as well as address the latest issues and techniques for conducting proceedings.
+The investigation and adjudication of complaints under this policy, from the investigation to the final result, will be prompt, fair, and impartial and conducted by qualified persons who receive appropriate annual training on the issues and the subject matters encompassed by this policy including issues related to dating violence, domestic violence, sexual assault, and stalking and how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability and addresses the latest issues and techniques for conducting proceedings.
 This training may be delivered in person or by electronic means, such as webinar or video.

 Upon receiving a report for a violation of this policy, the Title IX/EEO Coordinator (or designee) will begin a preliminary review.
-Upon completing the preliminary review, the Title IX/EEO Coordinator (or designee) will determine whether or not there is reasonable cause to initiate a formal investigation (see below) and whether or not there is reasonable cause to move toward adjudication through either the Informal Resolution Process or Formal Resolution Process as described below.
+Upon completing the preliminary review, the Title IX/EEO Coordinator (or designee) will determine whether or not there is reasonable cause to initiate a formal investigation (see below) and whether or not there is reasonable cause to move toward adjudication through either the Informal Grievance Resolution Process or Formal Grievance Resolution Process as described below.
 If reasonable cause is found, the Title IX/EEO Coordinator (or designee) will contact the complainant if someone other than the complainant made the report.
 In cases in which someone other than the complainant made the report.
-In cases in which someone other than the complainant made the report, the reporting party may have no further involvement in the process.
-The Title IX/EEO Coordinator (or designee) will notify the complainant of available resources (such as counseling services, medical and mental health services, victim advocacy services), the right to report/file a criminal complaint with local law enforcement, and the option to seek a protection/restraining order from a court of law.
+The someone other is reasonable cause to further involvement in the process.
+The

+Title IX/EEO Coordinator (or designee) will notify the complainant of available supportive measures and resources (such as counseling services, medical and mental health services, victim advocacy services), the right to report/file a criminal complaint with local law enforcement, and the option to seek a protection/restraining order from a court of law.